quantcast/android-measurement/README.md

 Add a reference to the `QuantcastAndroidSdk` library project to your project with [this guide](http://developer.android.com/tools/projects/projects-cmdline.html#ReferencingLibraryProject)

-Note: For the `android update project` command described in the guide be sure to make the `-library` option a relative bath to the project or else your project will not be able to build.
+Note: for the `android update project` command described in the guide be sure to make the `-library` option a relative bath to the project or else your project will not be able to build.

 ### Required Code Integration ###